Young Researcher Development Program (YRDP)

 Component Description

-Recruitment 1,000 students selected from all divisions of Bangladesh
+Recruitment Students selected from all divisions of Bangladesh

 Mentorship Each team assigned a mentor from IOJH's panel of expert researchers